-Mother Nature’s outdoor playground is the perfect anecdote for a blue mood, so why not head or outside for some fresh air?
+Mother Nature’s outdoor playground is the perfect anecdote for a blue mood, so why not head outside for some fresh air?

 Have you ever noticed the joyful expressions on people’s faces on that first warm, sunny day after a long, bleak winter?
 It’s almost as if we inherently know that spending time outdoors among the trees or positioning ourselves in or near bodies of water is an instant mood booster—a rite of passage for both humans and animals alike.

 In fact, spending time outdoors to boost your mental health is such common knowledge that psychologists have a special word for it: ecotherapy (aka nature therapy or green therapy).
 Eco-therapists operate just like traditional therapists, except they also approach therapy sessions through the lens of their clients’ relationships with nature.
 In some cases, sessions may even occur in an outdoor setting.

 The Japanese practice of forest bathing, or shinrin-yoku (which is basically being in the presence of trees), became part of Japan’s national public health program in 1982, even though picnicking under the cherry blossom trees en masse had already been a national pastime for centuries.
 So, if being outdoors feels like a treat, then perhaps we should all be treating ourselves more often!

 The science behind the mental health benefits of nature

 There is plenty of scientific research to back up the belief that being in nature is medicine for the mind.
 Studies have shown over the years that our concentration, cognition, creativity and productivity can all be boosted by going outside more often.

 This is especially beneficial for people living with Parkinson’s disease who struggle with memory and cognition impairment, as well as stress, anxiety and depression.
 Let’s walk through some examples, shall we?